decentraland/unity-gltf/Documentation~/Original.md

 If you want to clone the GIT repository and installed the package locally (which is useful if you intend to develop glTFast itself), you have to checkout the branch `openupm`.

+> [!IMPORTANT]
+> Unlike the Unity fork, the `openupm` branch does not contain the full [content of the monorepo structure](./UpgradeGuides.md#repository-structure-monorepo)!
+It contains just a slightly modified variant of the package itself without tests, tools or test projects and is not recommended for [development](./development.md).

 The package identifier in the `main` branch was changed, which likely leads to errors if you've cloned it before and pulled that change.
 In that case either switch to the `openupm` branch or [transition to the new package identifier][transition].

 [fork]: ./UpgradeGuides#unity-fork